 -Children’s Defense Fund

 Contact Professor Jackson if you are applying for these internships.

 - Victor Treatment Centers in Santa Rosa has paid and unpaid internships.
 Training begins Dec.
 30, 2013.

-- BI Inc. needs an intern (at the moment they have a paid job too!) in Santa Rosa or Napa.
+- BI Inc. needs an intern in Santa Rosa or Napa.
 E-mail your resume to Amanda Owens.